KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Get an overview of python
+- Obtain a broad introduction to Python.
-- Look at the benefits of python as a programming language used for datascience
+- Explore the advantages and disadvantages of Python as a programming language for data science.
-- See some examples of where python is commonly used
+- Examine various examples of Python's common applications and evaluate when to use python.
 :::